ashlensage/wedding-Planner/README.md

 To use Postman with this repo, you will need to set up requests in Postman to register a user and login a user at a minimum.

-Keep in mind that once you using the login route, Postman will manage your session cookie for you just like a browser, ensuring it is sent with each subsequent request.
+Keep in mind that once you use the login route, Postman will manage your session cookie for you just like a browser, ensuring it is sent with each subsequent request.
 If you delete the `localhost` cookie in Postman, it will effectively log you out.

 1. Start the server - `npm run server`
 2. Import the sample routes JSON file [v2](./PostmanPrimeSoloRoutesv2.json) by clicking `Import` in Postman.
 Select the file.